 Place the locking shred bins provided by your shredding provider around your office or home.

 Store Papers for Shredding

 Over time as documents accumulate, use the bin’s slotted top to place and store papers for shredding.

 Once the bins are full, schedule a day for a shred truck to come to your location.
 If you frequently need to shred, regularly-scheduled shredding is available.

 Witness Your Shredding

 On the scheduled date, the truck arrives, and like a garbage truck, it lifts the bins up and into the built-in shredder.
-Once the shredding is finished, you will get a formal certificate of destruction with details like where and when the shredding was done.
+After shredding, you will get a certificate of destruction.
+This details the where and when the documents were shred.

 Mobile Shredding Cost Breakdown